Text/WhatsApp UK (+44) 7352 088 604

 The NHS and pharmaceutical industry have undoubtedly given us extraordinary benefits, providing almost universal access to free treatment and prescriptions.
 Yet the solutions offered have often been insufficient, as the system has focused on a single route to healing: the biochemical model.
 This has left many people without lasting answers, avoiding surgery or repeated medications because the root causes of their suffering remain unaddressed.

 Medical knowledge has advanced at a remarkable pace over the last few decades, but professional training has not always kept up.
 Doctors and nurses are trained with outdated university syllabi, lagging behind the evolving advances in trauma, psychedelic or sleep medic sciences to name a few, leaving patients to search for solutions outside the conventional system.
-Increasingly, lesser-known approaches that honour the body as an interconnected network, where mind, nervous system & physiology function in unison, are beginning to emerge.
+Increasingly, lesser-known approaches that honour the body as an interconnected network, where mind, nervous system, physiology & our external environment function in unison, are beginning to emerge.
+Our lived reality shows us: emotional, social & environmental factors combined contribute powerfully to health, wellness, recovery & optimal sleep, performance & success in life.

-DIAGNOSTICS: Emotional Health Versus Mental Health & What I Taught
+DIAGNOSTICS: Emotional Health Versus Mental Health

 TREATMENTS & Learning from International Experts.

-Our current NHS diagnostic frameworks rely heavily on categorisation, labels that seldom reflect the role of brainwave dysregulation or how chronic stress rewires the nervous system.
+Current NHS diagnostic frameworks rely heavily on categorisation, labels that seldom reflect the role of brainwave dysregulation or how chronic stress rewires the nervous system.
 This gap leaves the root of many distress signals unaddressed.

 Over-Arousal and Under-Arousal: Symptoms Mislabelled